Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 export default List;
 ```

-## Introducing `useSlidingBox` hook
+## Introducing `useActiveBoxPosition` hook

 Let's create a small todo here:

 1. Create the hook
-2. Add a state to keep track of the sliding box size (width, height) and position (offsetLeft, offsetTop).
+2. Add a state to keep track of the sliding box size (width, height) and position (offsetLeft, offsetTop)
-3. Add references to all the elements we want to slide over.
+3. Save references to all the elements we want to slide over
-4. Add a reference to the active element.
+4. Save positions of all the elements
-5. Add logic for making them all work together.
+5. Add logic for making them all work together
-6. Lastly, plug and play.
+6. Lastly, plug and play

 ### 1. Create the hook

-In the `hooks` folder we'll create `useSlidingBox.ts` file, which will contain the hook.
+In the `hooks` folder we'll create `useActiveBoxPosition.ts` file, which will contain the hook.

 The hook will accept a configuration object with two properties: